kYangLi/airss4vasp/README.md

 Since now we are using `VASP`, in `a4v`,  `FIX` and `NOMOVE` actually have the same effect, and if you mean to fix a atom during the relaxztion, use the tag `SD-*` (where the `*` can replace with `X`, `Y`, `Z`, `XY`, `YZ`, `ZX`, `XYZ`).
 This tag will enable the `Selective dynamics` mode of `VASP` in `POSCAR`.

-Here is an example of the `.cell` file.
+Here is an example of the `Si2.cell` file.

 ```bash
 %BLOCK LATTICE_CART